Batyoaron/pixelplanet_timelapse_maker/README.md

 <br>
 <b> 5.
 Write how fast the final timelapse have to be (fps, images/second) </b>
 <br>
 <b> 6.
 It will do the rest by itself, but it needs time to finish everything.
-The final timelapse will be on the desktop</b>
+The final timelapse will be in the folder you give the program at the first time using the software</b>